 Research the causes of these symptoms that are similar to, or related to, the symptom Vitiligo:

 Psoriasis often undiagnosed cause of skin symptoms in children: Children who suffer from the skin disorder called psoriasis can often go undiagnosed.
-The main problem is that psoriasis is rare in children, and not often seen by physicians for...read more »
+The main problem is that psoriasis is rare in children, and not often...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: